ICHEC/QNLP/Build.md

 module load gcc/8.2.0 intel/2019u5 cmake3
 ```

-Run script to set-up envoronment for `intel-qnlp` and third-party software:
+Run the script to set-up the envoronment for `intel-qnlp` and third-party software:

 ```
 cd <PATH-TO-intel-qnlp>/intel-qnlp